argyleink/django-rest-framework-seed/README.md

 Start your Django REST app in seconds.

-REQUIREMENTS: pip, linux command line
+REQUIREMENTS: git, python, pip, linux command line

 If you are looking to save a little time on starting your app, here is a working start with one example model, fully functioning User model, and token authentication.